Alternative Technologies _ AABR

 Test Environment: If AABR testing is performed outside the designated clinic area, for example on the ward or in the community, levels of acoustical and electrical interference must be sufficiently low so as not to influence the results of the test.
 Careful selection of the local test area or room may be necessary in order to achieve satisfactory environmental conditions.

-Electrodes should ideally be low cost and disposable in order to meet the demands of screening large numbers of babies.
+Choice of electrodes and application: Electrodes should ideally be low cost and disposable in order to meet the demands of screening large numbers of babies.
 If re-usable electrodes are employed then appropriate precautions must be taken to avoid the risk of cross infection.
 Since testing is often performed on very young babies extreme care must be adopted regarding preparation of the skin for placement of the electrodes.
 The use of harsh skin preparation materials should be avoided.

 Electrode contact impedance: Acceptable levels of contact impedance for the surface recording electrodes vary according to the AABR system being used.
 Some systems have automated impedance testing facilities which will not allow the test to proceed unless values are below specified levels (for example 10k)